By Karen

 This evidence was shared with me by Dr. John Caruso, who had a personal experience with some of the people involved.

-During the war, Dr. Caruso was a lieutenant in the U.S. Army, serving as a liaison officer between the German community and the Americans occupying the former Luftwaffe base at Herzogenaurbach, near Nuremberg.
+During the 60s and early 70s, Dr. Caruso was a lieutenant in the U.S. Army, serving as a liaison officer between the German community and the Americans occupying the former Luftwaffe base at Herzogenaurbach, near Nuremberg.
 The base (called Herzo Base) was being used by the Army Security Agency to monitor communications intercepted from the communist-controlled areas of central Europe.

 One day in late 1964, a Frau Klenk came to speak to the commanding officer of Herzo Base and Lieutenant Caruso explained her request to the LTC.
 It appeared that her husband, a Colonel Ernst Klenk, had been the commandant of the Luftwaffe base located there.
 Apparently the furniture in the current commandant's office had belonged to her family and had been installed there while her husband was using the same office during the war.